reimagined/resolve/docs/read-side.md

 - **[Projection functions](#updating-a-read-model-via-projection-functions)** build a Read Models state based on incoming events.
 - **[Query resolvers](#resolvers)** use data from the accumulated state to answer queries.

-ReSolve also provides a special kind of Read Models that can be calculated on the fly, sent to the client and kept there up-to-date.
-Such Read Models are called **View Models**.
+ReSolve also supports **View Models**.
+A View Model is a Read Model that can be built on the fly, sent to the client and kept there up-to-date.
 Refer to the [View Model Specifics](view-model-specifics) section for more information.

 ## Configuring Read Models and View Models